ZhouJiaHuan/nao-golf-visual-task/README.md

 # nao-golf-visual-task
-visual tasks in NAO robot golf competition.
+This contribution includes the codes of visual tasks in NAO robot golf competition (C++ version and Python version).
+The Python version is recommended because of more available methods compared with the C++ version.

+## dependence (for Python)
+Please make sure that you have installed the **Naoqi** library correctly based on the official reference document.

+ - Python 2.7
+ - OpenCV >= 3.0
+ - numpy